 Mid-Atlantic Region Green Purchasing and Waste Management Requirements

-The Mid-Atlantic Region is committed to lowering the environmental footprint on our design and construction projects.
-To help achieve this goal, it has adopted green purchasing and waste management requirements that have been incorporated into applicable design and construction contracts.
+The Mid-Atlantic Region is committed to lowering the environmental footprint for our contracts and projects.
+To help achieve this goal, it has adopted green purchasing requirements that have been incorporated into applicable contracts.
 These requirements are outlined in the following documents and are applicable if they have been incorporated into a contract.

-- PBS Mid-Atlantic Region Construction Green Product Requirements: This document states the green product requirements applicable for a construction contract, including the submittal of the annual Green Products Final Report.
+- PBS Mid-Atlantic Region Green Product Requirements: This document states the minimum green product requirements for applicable contracts within the PBS Mid-Atlantic Region.

 Construction and Demolition Waste Management Requirements